Pan Club Copenhagen: Chain of the Original PAN Clubs in Denmark

-LBL's division in Aarhus, followed in 1976 with PAN Club Aarhus, and trohugout the 1980s several more followed in its peak in the early 1990s having 6 nightclubs in total, most located in Jutland.
+LBL's division in Aarhus, followed in 1976 with PAN Club Aarhus, and throughout the 1980s several more followed in its peak in the early 1990s having 6 nightclubs in total, most located in Jutland.
 During a receivership in 1994, PAN A/S was forces to sell all their estate property and to lease or sell all of their night clubs to avoid bankruptcy.
 Unfortunately the only night club that was saved was the one in Aarhus, that continued until 2006, where it had to close because of competition from especially one larger and more modern nightclub in Aarhus, also aiming at the LGBT audience.
 In 1996, 2 year after the closure of the PAN Club in Copenhagen, a man named Thorstein Viggoson opened a new night club with the name "PAN Club" at the same location of the former PAN Club in Copenhagen successfully recreating the image of the former PAN Club, however it closed in 2007 only a year after the last original PAN Club in Aarhus.
 In 2009 private owners opened a new LGBT nightclub in Aarhus inspired by Pan Club in Aarhus and Copenhagen, called G-Bar (short for Gay-Bar) with a smilair logo as the Pan Clubs.
 The G-bar nightclub is still open as of 2022.